Ryuichi Sakamoto discography

-The Japanese musician Ryuichi Sakamoto has released over 20 solo studio albums, more than 10 live albums, several compilation albums, over 40 EPs and singles, and about 48 soundtracks.
+The Japanese musician Ryuichi Sakamoto (1952–2023) released over 20 solo studio albums, over 25 collaboration albums, 3 remix albums, more than 10 live albums, several compilation albums, over 40 EPs and singles, and about 50 soundtracks.
 Several of the albums exist in both Japanese and internationally released versions, sometimes containing different track listings.
 Sakamoto has also released many video albums and music videos.